Skip to content

 This writes dist/<name>-<version>-py3-none-any.whl.
 Build to a different directory with -o:

-jac bundle -o /tmp/wheels
+jac build --as wheel -o /tmp/wheels

 Wheels are reproducible: every ZIP entry uses a fixed timestamp, so the same source produces a byte-identical wheel.